cloudbeat-io/cloudbeat-cli/README.md

 **Options**:

+* `-project <projectName>` - Project name.
+If specified, then `<testId>` should specify case/suite name instead of an id.
-* `-e, --env <name>` - Speicifies environment to use for test execution.
+* `-e, --env <name>` - Specifies environment to use for test execution.
 Environment should be already defined in CloudBeat for the project whose test is being executed.
 * `-a, --attr <attributes>` - Allows passing name-value pairs to test execution scripts.
 The passed data can be accessed via `attributes` property.
 E.g. `log.info(attributes)`.
 * `--release <releaseName>` - Name of the release or version to be associated with the test result.
 * `--build <buildName>` - Name of the build to be associated with the test result.